xlDuarte/ferra-360-control/README.md

 ## What technologies are used for this project?

-This project is built with:
+This project is built with Python and Streamlit.
+Data is stored locally using SQLite.

-- Vite
-- TypeScript
-- React
-- shadcn-ui
-- Tailwind CSS

 ## How can I deploy this project?